-Our bold ambitions for patients are reflected in our upgraded growth outlooks to 2026 and 2031.
+Our bold ambitions for patients are reflected in our growth strategy.

 Trust

 We focus on issues where we can have the greatest impact and reduce pressure on health systems including tackling health challenges and inequities, protecting the environment and taking action on diversity, equity and inclusion.